- 108 guests

 Cabins & Deck Plan Aboard Plancius

-Until Summer 2020, M/V Plancius accommodates 116 passengers in 53 passenger cabins with private toilet and shower in 4 quadruple porthole cabins, 2 triple porthole cabins, 9 twin porthole cabins, 26 twin window cabins, 2 twin deluxe cabins and 10 superior cabins.
-Starting in Summer 2020, M/V Plancius accommodates 106 passengers in 50 passenger cabins with private toilet and shower in 3 quadruple porthole cabins, 9 twin porthole cabins, 26 twin window cabins, 2 twin deluxe cabins and 10 superior cabins.
+M/V Plancius accommodates 108 passengers in 50 passenger cabins, each with private toilet and shower, in 4 quadruple porthole cabins, 2 triple porthole cabins, 9 twin porthole cabins, 26 twin window cabins, 2 twin deluxe cabins and 10 superior cabins.

-All cabins offer lower berths (one queen-size bed in the superior cabins and two single beds in the twin cabins), except for the 4 quadruple porthole cabins (for 4 persons in 2 upper and 2 lower beds) and 2 triple porthole cabins (1 bunk bed plus 1 lower bed).
+All cabins offer lower berths (one queen-size bed in the superior cabins and two single beds in the twin cabins), except for the 4 quadruple porthole cabins (for 4 persons in 2 upper and 2 lower beds) and 2 triple porthole cabins (for 3 persons in 1 upper and 2 lower beds).
 Common amenities include desk and chair, telephone and internet connection, a flatscreen TV and a hairdryer in each cabin and ample storage space.